Mount Shasta Altitude Guide: How to Prepare, Pace, and Perform at Elevation

 Travel from low elevation

-Reach 10,400 feet on day one at a severe cost of energy
+Reach high camp near 10,400 feet on day one, often at a significant energy cost

 Attempt the summit from there on day two

-Climb too fast & take breaks that are too long or frequent
+Climb too fast and rely on long or frequent breaks

-Fuel randomly without a plan for sustained energy
+Fuel inconsistently without a plan for sustained energy

-That is an aggressive and outdated approach that overlooks and contradicts nearly everyrthing we know about performance at higher elevation.
+This is an aggressive and often outdated approach that overlooks much of what we know about performing well at altitude.

 At altitude: